Mental Health Facilities Gwinnett County, GA

 Social Empowerment Center Inc

-Social Empowerment Center Inc is a mental health facility in Gwinnett County, GA, located at 2775 Cruse Road, Suite 901 in the 30044 zip code.
-Social Empowerment Center Inc provides telemedicine/telehealth and outpatient treatment.
-Social Empowerment Center Inc provides couples/family therapy, psychotropic medication and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
-Social Empowerment Center Inc also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Additional services offered by Social Empowerment Center Inc consist of therapeutic foster care, court-ordered outpatient treatment and intensive case management.
+Social Empowerment Center Inc is a mental health center in Gwinnett County, Georgia, located at 2775 Cruse Road, Suite 901, 30044 zip code.
+Social Empowerment Center Inc provides outpatient treatment and telemedicine/telehealth.
+Social Empowerment Center Inc offers integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Social Empowerment Center Inc also supports LGBT, people requiring dual diagnosis treatment and people with trauma.
+More services available at Social Empowerment Center Inc include suicide prevention services, therapeutic foster care and mentoring/peer support/consumer-run services.

 Learn More